Placerville Bicycle Accident Lawyer

 - A driver parallel parked at a curb and opened their car door without checking if a bicycle rider was coming.

-- A motorist stops suddenly in front of a rider, which can cause a rear-end collision, ejecting the bicyclist.
+- A motorist stops suddenly before a rider, which can cause a rear-end collision, ejecting the bicyclist.

 Bicycle riders are at risk of severe injuries when involved in a crash with a motor vehicle.
 However, there are ways to increase their safety.
 These include: